This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 How to get to Palma de Mallorca?

-An alternative, especially if you are coming from another island like Menorca or Ibiza, Barcelona or Valencia, is to do like me and take the ferry.
-The island hopping routes are shorter, but to and from the mainland, you can choose from various operators, some with day and some with night sailings.
-I paid €19 for an overnight sailing with GNV from Valencia and ended up napping on a couch with my sleeping bag.
-Waking up to the views of Palma Cathedral through the window at blue hour was particularly nice.
+An alternative is to arrive by ferry from Barcelona or Valencia.
+Various operators cover these routes to and from the mainland, both with day and night sailings.
+I paid €19 for an overnight sailing with GNV from Valencia and napped on a couch with my sleeping bag.
+Waking up to the views of Palma Cathedral through the window at blue hour was particularly special.

 One of the biggest joys for me about Spanish cities is just slowly taking in the colourful and historic buildings, the tile work, the plazas, and stopping here and there for a vinho or tapa.
-There are, however, some impressive attractions in Palma, and it’s well worth adding one or two to your city break agenda.
+There are, however, some impressive attractions in Palma, and it’s well worth adding one or two of these best things to do in Palma de Mallorca into your schedule.

-If there is one attraction that stands above the rest, both literally and figuratively, in Palma, it’s the Cathedral.
+If there is one attraction that stands above the rest, both literally and figuratively, it’s Palma Cathedral.
 This Gothic Roman architectural feat looks good from all angles, whether admiring it from the outside across the still waters or seeing the stain-glass windows bouncing light around the imposing pillars inside.

 Royal Palace of La Almudaina